ORCAS AND BELUGAS ARE CAPTURED

 "Free Russian Whales" campaign

-Russian government took a stand and recognized the issue, prevented export of these animals to China and started criminal investigation of the companies involved in the capture.
+Russian government took a stand and recognized the issue, prevented the export of these animals to China and started a criminal investigation of the companies involved in the capture.

-2 orcas and 3 belugas disappeared already.
-Capture companies claim that one orca was released due to aggressive behavior, second one escaped and 3 belugas also escaped from sea pens, but it is more likely that the animals simply died.
+2 orcas and 3 belugas disappeared from the whale jail during the winter of 2018-2019.
+Capture companies claim that one orca was released due to aggressive behavior, the second one escaped and 3 belugas also escaped from sea pens, but it is more likely that the animals simply died.
 More will follow, but we can prevent it from happening.